Where the Bears Are: Season Five

 The fifth season premiered on September 1, 2016.
 It breaks from the murder mystery aspects to switch to a spy narrative, focusing this time on Todd Stevens (Ian Parks) as a newly minted spy for his security agency, setting the bears off on a madcap race to keep a dangerous computer virus from ending up in the wrong hands and sniff out a mole from the agency.

 Meanwhile, Wood's and Reggie's love life flares out, George gets engaged to a Sporting Wood model, and Reggie dumps Frank Coley.

 Season Six

 The sixth season premiered on August 31, 2017.
 It sees another madcap romp, with Nelson on trial for murder.

 Season Seven

 The seventh and final season premiered on September 10, 2018.
 It consisted of 16 episodes with the series finale airing on November 1, 2018.

+The Bears are called back into action when a bear run Reggie is involved with endures various acts of sabotage, as well as unrelated death threats against the Bears themselves.
+With the help of Walters, Martinez, Coley and Mickey Swift, they go undercover to find out who's sabotaging the pageant, leading to the surprise return of a scorned former lover.
+Meanwhile, Nelson and Todd endure a rough patch in their marriage, Reggie's fear of commitment to Rami may break them up, and Wood finds a new bed partner in the most unlikely place, much to George's displeasure.

 In 2019, there was a Christmas musical special, described as Hairspray meets It's a Wonderful Life.